 Treating more Severe Tinnitus:

-If you, or a loved one, are experiencing symptoms of tinnitus, please contact us at Pure Sound Hearing for a free hearing test and consultation.
+If you, or a loved one, are experiencing symptoms of tinnitus, please contact us at Pure Sound Hearing for a complimentary hearing test and consultation.
 Our experienced hearing instrument specialists can offer the best solutions for your tinnitus symptoms.